 The 5 Steps to Write a Screenplay

-While this doesn't mean you should follow these steps exactly, hopefully this will be a helpful guide as you write a screenplay of your own.
+While this doesn't mean you should follow these steps exactly, hopefully this will be a helpful how to guide as you write a screenplay of your own.

 1. Craft Your Logline

 When a studio executive asks you to give him your best pitch, your logline is the first thing you'll mention.
 (It also should be used in your elevator pitch.)

 Loglines also function as a helpful guide to focus your writing on the most important aspects of your story.
 In other words, loglines help your story stay on track.